sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(hasDiscount({gandalf: {ages: [{customerCards: ['DISCOUNT']}]}})).toBe(true)
 -->

-Here, it’s absolutely impossible to understand what’s going on, and meaningless names are one of the main reasons for this.
+Here, it’s totally impossible to understand what’s going on, and meaningless names are one of the main reasons for this.

-Let’s try to refactor it a bit:
+Let’s try to refactor this code a bit:

 ```js
 const hasDiscount = customers => {